Get insider access

 INNOCN 27M2V

-The Samsung Odyssey Neo G8 S32BG85 and the INNOCN 27M2V are excellent gaming monitors with Mini LED backlighting.
-They're different in a few ways as the Samsung has a higher 240Hz refresh rate, and while it has a higher native contrast, there's less blooming on the INNOCN with local dimming on.
+The Samsung Odyssey Neo G8 S32BG85 and the INNOCN 27M2V are good gaming monitors with Mini LED backlighting.
+They're different in a few ways, as the Samsung has a higher 240Hz refresh rate, and while it has a higher native contrast, there's less blooming on the INNOCN with local dimming on.
 The Samsung has lower input lag with 60 fps signals, which is great if you play games at a low frame rate.
 However, the INNOCN gets much brighter in HDR, especially with real content, and it has wider viewing angles.

 Samsung Odyssey G9